 The diet medications Qsymia, phentermine (including Lomaira), diethylpropion, and phendimetrazine are Schedule IV drugs.
 This means there is little to no abuse or dependency potential.
 A cough medicine with small amounts of codeine would fall under Schedule V. Narcotic pain medications such as oxycodone and fentanyl, as well as amphetamine-based ADHD drugs such as Adderall and Ritalin are in Schedule II.
 There are several prescription medications including Contrave, and Wegovy that are not controlled medications.

-Ozempic, Wegovy and MounjarO: Wegovy is the newest of the weight loss medication.
+Ozempic, Wegovy, Mounjaro and Compounded Semaglutides: Wegovy and Mounjaro are the newest of the weight loss medication.
 It falls into a group of GLP-1 medications that were first used for diabetics.
 A side effect of the drug was unexpected weight loss.
-Given as a once a week injection it produces the greatest weight loss of up to 20% of starting weight.
+Given as a once a week injection they produces the greatest weight loss of up to 20% of starting weight.
 Side effects are limited to mild nausea and other GI symptoms.
 The weight loss effect is due to its effect directly on the appetite center of the brain as well as on the stomach producing delayed gastric emptying.
-A similar, but more potent drug awaiting FDA approval is Mounjaro which produces greater weight loss with less side effects because it consists of two hormones.
+A similar, but more potent drug is Mounjaro which produces greater weight loss with less side effects because it consists of two hormones.
 These drugs form the class of Semaglutides which effect appetite centers, insulin and glucose release and stomach fullness.
 Even more recent have been the release of Compounded semaglutides–compounded versions of Ozempic/Wegovy and Mounjaro which act as a generic equivalent.

 - There are NO FDA approved prescription weight loss medications in over-the-counter (OTC) drug or supplement groups.